 \begin{lemma} Assume that $v \in \SR_\BG^\BL$.
 Then

 where $\beta$ is the simple root corresponding to $\xi$.
-If $\ell(v) = 1$ then the above is an equality. \end{lemma} \begin{proof} Let us prove this by induction in the length of $v$.
+If $\ell(v) = 1$ then this inequality becomes an equality. \end{lemma} \begin{proof} Let us prove this by induction on the length of $v$.
 In the case $v=1$ both sides of our inequality are equal to zero.
 Now assume that $\ell(v)\ge 1$.
 Recall that $v$ is the representative of minimal length in the coset $\BW_\BL v$.
-Thus, we can write $v=u s_i$, where $s_i$ is a simple reflection, $\ell(u)=\ell(v)-1$ and $u\in \SR_\BG^\BL$.
+Thus, we can write $v=u s_i$, where $s_i$ is a simple reflection, $\ell(u)=\ell(v)-1$, and $u\in \SR_\BG^\BL$.
 We have

 The first summand in the right-hand side is $\ge \ell(u)(\xi,\beta)$ by the induction assumption.
 Thus, it suffices to check that $(\xi, u(\alpha_i))\ge (\xi,\beta)$.

 Since $\ell(u s_i)=\ell(u)+1$, the root $u(\alpha_i)$ is positive (by Lemma \ref{simple-positive-lem}), so we only have to check that $\beta$ appears in $u(\alpha_i)$ with nonzero coefficient, i.e., that $(\xi, u(\alpha_i))\neq 0$.
 Suppose $(\xi,u(\alpha_i))=0$.
 Then $u(\alpha_i)=\sum_{\alpha_j\ne \beta}n_j\alpha_j$ with $n_j\ge 0$.
 The fact that $v$ has minimal length in its right $W_\BL$-cosets implies that $\ell(v^{-1}s_j)>\ell(v^{-1})$ for every $j$ such that $\alpha_j\ne \beta$.
 Hence, all the roots $v^{-1}(\alpha_j)$ are positive, and therefore,